 Sometimes communication through the written word is faster, more succinct, and more effective.
 Morale will rise when employees realize that their brainstormed ideas and viable solutions will be read and considered.
 No one knows how to do their job better than your loyal, long-time employees.
 If they have gripes, suggestions, and creative ways to do the job better, safer, or more cost-effectively ~ listen to them.
 Further, if an idea that an employee came up with gets implemented, give credit where credit is due and acknowledge and/or reward them in front of the whole staff.
 Other employees will be encouraged to use written communication via the suggestion box and conceptualize ways improve their workplace, too.

 If your full team isn’t physically located in one place, don’t throw this idea out because virtual suggestions boxes are just as useful as a physical box!

 Create an awesome space (and stay out of it).

+Likewise, as some roles shift to remote, don’t forget about the teams that are in a physical office.
 Depending upon the type of industry you are in, the physical location of where your staff works may not be something that would appear on the cover of Architectural Digest.
 Whether your team works in cubicles, in a multi-tiered warehouse, or in a small, one-room building, purposefully create a welcoming, relaxing, and aesthetically-appealing space for them to enjoy their breaks, their lunch, and their colleagues.
 Investing in some paint, some durable and comfortable tables and chairs, some calm-inducing artwork of the ocean, live plants, a treadmill, a flat-screen TV on the wall, a microwave, and a refrigerator can go a long way to increase employee morale.
 Instead of your staff rushing outside to have a smoke during their lunch hour and to complain about how much your company doesn’t care, show them you do by the space you create just for them.

 Say “Thank you!” (often).